|

 - Make Reservation Now!
 Government river use fee plus $8 per person state river access fees.

 The jewel of the Northern Sierra, the North Fork flows free and natural through a deep and narow wilderness granite gorge.
 Almost five miles of continuous Class IV+ rapids will be run including Slaughter's Sluice, Chamberlain Falls, Bogus Thunder and Staircase.
 After Staircase the river mellows for the next four miles to mostly Class III rapids to Ponderosa Bridge, our take-out.
 Because of the free flowing nature of the North Fork, with no upstream dams, it is only runnable in the Spring when the Sierra snows are melting.
-The North Fork is a demanding and technical run, a favorite of those who have previously run the Soputh or Middle Fork of the American.
-Wet suits are a must on the North Fork and EarthTrek will provide them for free.
+The North Fork is a demanding and technical run, a favorite of those who have previously run the South or Middle Fork of the American.
+Wet suits are a must on the North Fork and they will be available for a small rental fee.

 If cool or inclement weather is a possibility, we recommend the following items